twisterghost/react-mocha-jsdom-example/README.md

 A quick and concise example of testing React components in Mocha using JSDOM.

+## Note: Prefer Enzyme

+It is better practice to use [Enzyme](https://github.com/airbnb/enzyme) to test your React components.
+However, that is not always strictly possible or the best option, so this repo serves as an alternative method for testing react components.

 ## Some quick info

 ### What JSDOM does for you